brent-shaw/ev3-01-beginner/workbooks/workbook04.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d7/Chessboard480.svg/176px-Chessboard480.svg.png)

 This is a chess board.
 It is an 8 by 8 grid (64 squares).
-The challenge for this roadblock is to program your robot to drive so that it goes over every block on the baord.
+The challenge for this roadblock is to program your robot to drive so that it goes over every block on the board.

 To to use loops to do this.